- Investing Guide

 Even a small-time gold owner will feel the burden of securing their physical assets from theft or loss.
 Tons of gold have been lost to natural disasters during transport or storage.
 However, since gold doesn’t corrode, these treasures remain hidden until some lucky soul stumbles upon them.

 Bitcoin provides much higher security to investors.
 You can carry a million dollars worth of Bitcoin on your Smartphone without drawing any attention.
 The digital nature of the coin makes it perfect for concealment from real-world threats.
 However, the cost of this is a trade-off for online threats.

 Unlike gold, online scammers can steal your Bitcoin.
-While these thefts are never the result of Bitcoin’s protocol, the third-party developers who host exchanges, wallets, and more, can leave attack vectors open that enable hackers to access your coins.
-To avoid these concerns, it vital you stick to open-source platforms.
+While these thefts are never the result of Bitcoin's protocol, the third-party developers who host exchanges, wallets, and more, can leave attack vectors open that enable hackers to access your coins.
+To avoid these concerns, it's vital you stick to open-source and non-custodial platforms.